tommy-pea/tommy-pea.me/about.md

 My name is Thomas.
 I studied a conjoint degree at the University of Auckland.
-I have a Bachelor of Engineering (Honours) with First Class Honours specialising in Engineering Science.
-I also have a Bachelor of Music majoring in Classical Performance.
+I have a Bachelor of Engineering (Honours) with First Class Honours specialising in Engineering Science and a Bachelor of Music majoring in Classical Performance.
+I play the violin.